-Earth and Space Science

-Reporting Topic Grade Level Standards Standard Summary Weather and Climate Use and share observations of local weather conditions to describe patterns over time (for example, make qualitative and quantitative observations of local weather conditions-such as describing the weather as sunny, cloudy, rainy, or warm or tallying the number of sunny, windy, and rainy days in a month-to describe patterns over time; for instance, it is usually cooler in the morning than in the afternoon, the number of sunny days versus cloudy days varies from month to month, and so on).
+Life Sciences Reporting Topic Grade Level Standards Competency Statement Patterns of Growth and Survival Use observations to describe patterns of what plants and animals (including humans) need to survive (for example, make observations of different ways in which plants and animals survive and identify patterns-such as animals needing food versus plants needing light, certain types of animals needing specific kinds of food, or all living things needing water).
+(K-LS1-1) Students will: Describe survival patterns of plants and animals by using observations Earth and Space Science Reporting Topic Grade Level Standards Competency Statement Weather and Environment Use and share observations of local weather conditions to describe patterns over time (for example, make qualitative and quantitative observations of local weather conditions-such as describing the weather as sunny, cloudy, rainy, or warm or tallying the number of sunny, windy, and rainy days in a month-to describe patterns over time; for instance, it is usually cooler in the morning than in the afternoon, the number of sunny days versus cloudy days varies from month to month, and so on).
 (K-ESS2-1) Construct an argument supported by evidence for how plants and animals (including humans) can change the environment to meet their needs.
 (Examples of plants and animals changing their environment could include a squirrel digs in the ground to hide its food and tree roots can break concrete).
-(K-ESS2-2) Describe weather patterns that occur over time Tell how plants and animals change to meet their needs in an environment Natural Hazards Ask questions to obtain information about the purpose of weather forecasting to prepare for, and respond to, severe weather (for example, ask questions to figure out why it is important to make predictions about local forms of severe weather).
-(K-ESS3-2) Students will: • Explain how to prepare for local severe weather Human Impact and Earth Systems Communicate solutions that will reduce the impact of humans on the land, water, air, and/or other living things in the local environment (for example, consider the effect of human acts-such as cutting trees to produce paper and using resources to produce bottles-on the local environment, and describe ways to reduce this impact, such as by reusing paper and recycling cans and bottles).
-(K-ESS3-3) Students will: • Tell how people can hurt or help the environment Natural Resources Use a model to represent the relationship between the needs of different plants or animals (including humans) and the places they live (for example, use a model to show that living things need water, air, and resources from the land and that they live Students will:
+(K-ESS2-2) Students will: Describe the local weather patterns over time and how climate can be changed by living things.
+Natural Hazards Ask questions to obtain information about the purpose of weather forecasting to prepare for, and respond to, severe weather (for example, ask questions to figure out why it is important to make predictions about local forms of severe weather).
+(K-ESS3-2) Students will: Ask questions to get information about weather forecasting and respond to severe weather